 many tour offices.
 Buy your tour here!
 In the mornings you will see many jeeps along the street with people loading baggage and supplies onto

 their roofs.
 Get supplies from the street markets like warm socks, a cowboy hat, a woolen hat and very importantly lip balm.
 Buy some snack food like biscuits and bring some bottles of water too.

-got on the road and we headed to the train cemetery not far away on the edge of the salt desert - big rows of rusty old skeleton trains.
+Firstly we headed to the train cemetery not far away on the edge of the salt desert - big rows of rusty old skeleton trains.

-That was cool and didn't take long.
-Then we headed into the salt flats for about 45 minutes to where some locals were cutting up the crusty
+After the trains we headed into the salt flats for about 45 minutes to where some locals were cutting up the crusty

 salt with pitchforks and creating little salt mounds.
 A short drive more and we came to the famous Salt Hotel to have some lunch.
 The Salt